 The Journal of Systems and Information Technology provides an avenue for scholarly work where the focus is on applications of information technology, systems thinking and/or information analytics to research problems in built, business, cultural and natural environments.

-The Journal provides an avenue for scholarly work that researches information systems, electronic business and information technology.
+The Journal provides an avenue for scholarly work that researches systems thinking applications, information systems, electronic business, data analytics, information sciences, information management, business intelligence, and complex adaptive systems in the application domains of the business environment, health, the built environment, cultural settings, and the natural environment.
 Papers examine the wider implications of the systems or technology being researched.
-This means papers consider aspects such as organisational relevance, business value, cognitive implications, social implications, impact on individuals or community perspectives, rather than focusing solely on the technology.
+This means papers consider aspects such as social and organisational relevance, business value, cognitive implications, social implications, impact on individuals or community perspectives, and the development of solutions, rather than focusing solely on the technology.

-The Journal of Systems and Information Technology is open to a wide range of research methodologies and paper styles including case studies, surveys, experiments, review papers, and theoretical papers.
-Research that uses quantitative methods (for example statistical surveys) will be suitable if it takes a broad perspective of the problems and issues.
+The Journal of Systems and Information Technology is open to a wide range of research methodologies and paper styles including case studies, surveys, experiments, review papers, design science, design thinking and both theoretical and methodological papers.

 Journal of Systems and Information Technology is available as part of an online subscription to the Emerald Information & Knowledge Management eJournals Collection.
 For more information, please email email@example.com or visit the Emerald Information & Knowledge Management eJournals Collection page.